 Trainer: Mike Clayton

 Delivered by a respected trainer and prolific project management author Dr. Mike Clayton, the Project Manager’s Immersion Program is comprehensive.
-You’ll get 13 hours of video content, over 50 ready-to-use templates and the trainer is available inside the self-paced course to answer your questions.
+It offers 13 hours of video content, over 50 ready-to-use templates, and a trainer is available inside the self-paced course to answer your questions.

 There are sample videos on the site so you can see if the trainer’s style is a good fit for your learning needs.

 Great for: Experienced project managers wanting to take their skills to the next level and dive deep into advanced techniques.

 Company: Project Management Institute (PMI)

 PMI members receive discounts on training courses, so if you are already a member, it is worth taking a look at its offerings.